Prag8855/aab/content/guides/freelance-visa.md

 ### 7. Get your freelance visa

-Go to your second *[[Ausländerbehörde]]* appointment, and pick up your freelance visa.
+Go to your second *[[Ausländerbehörde]]* appointment to pick up your freelance visa.
+Bring your passport and your old residence permit.

 Check if the information on your card is correct.
 The *Ausländerbehörde* sometimes makes mistakes.

 Your freelance visa is a plastic card.
 The expiration date is written on it.
 It's **valid for up to 3 years**.[^17] If they are not sure that your business will work, you might get a shorter freelance visa.[^24]